List of Philippine typhoons (2000–present): 2026

+Deadliest Storms and Climatology

-The following list are the fourteen most deadly storms that impacted the Philippines from 2000.
+The following lists are the nineteen most deadly and the monthly number of storms that impacted the Philippines from 2000.
 Storms that are known to have killed at least 100 people are included in this list.
 Only six storms have exceeded the death toll of 1,000.
 Total number of deaths recorded are only from the country itself.